 - The marriage penalty comes in the way of higher taxes and lower deductions due to phase-outs caused by the combination of two wage earners

 In this article, we will discuss and cover The Marriage Penalty And How It Works.

 Let’s look at a few examples:

-- If Mary and Rob were married, there total tax bill would be $7,388, which results in a tax penalty of $4,727.
+If Mary and Rob were married, their total tax bill would be $7,388, which results in a tax penalty of $4,727.

 Now let’s use the same scenario to see what happens when we change the income figures: